YucenXu/AndrewAgile/backend/README.md

 ## API permission check

-Unsafe REST API methods such as POST, PUT, DELETE which modidy backend data will have a pre-flight permission check serving as user access control.
+Unsafe REST API methods such as POST, PUT, DELETE which modify backend data will have a pre-flight permission check serving as user access control.
 Within each workspace, only Admin and Editor have the permission to call these APIs.
-Otherwise the APIs will return 403 directly.
+Otherwise the APIs will return **403** directly.
+A user is Viewer of all workspaces by default.
+User permissions can be granted by Admin users of each workspace.
+See [Update user permissions API](#update-user-permissions) for details.

 ```json
 {
     "error": "Only admins and editors can modify backend data."
 }
 ```

-A user is Viewer of all workspaces by default.
-User permissions can be granted by Admin users of each workspace.
-See [Update user permissions](###Update user permissions) for details.

 ## User API